 While organizations usually encrypt vast quantities of any data they store, you might also want to encrypt the files and folders on your Mac.
 Our guide on data encryption for Mac will get you started.

 Why is data encryption important?

 Data encryption is an essential privacy safeguard.
 If someone gains unauthorized access to your encrypted data, they will not be able to read it or use it for malicious purposes.
 As such, data encryption functions as the final line of defense against cybercrime.

 Encryption is important for data security because it can greatly reduce data breach damage.
 Given that no system is 100% secure, companies operating in healthcare, finance, education, and other critical industries are mandated to encrypt their data.
 For instance, the Health Insurance Portability and Accountability Act (HIPAA) requires healthcare providers to implement data encryption to protect patients’ health information.

 Can encryption be hacked?

 In short, yes.
-While decrypting an encrypted message would require considerable computational resources and skills, it’s not impossible.
+While decrypting an encrypted message would require considerable computational resources and skills, it’s still possible.
 However, given the resources required, it is very rare.

 How to protect yourself where encryption doesn’t

-Data encryption is a powerful tool in your security mix, but it’s important you do have a mix.
+Data encryption is a powerful tool in your security mix, but it’s important that you do have a mix and other tools to keep you secure.
 Don’t rely solely on data encryption, or any single measure alone to keep your data protected.